TCPShield/TCPShield-Java-API-Wrapper/README.md

 This is a Java wrapper for the official [TCPShield API](https://github.com/TCPShield/api-docs). \
 This wrapper supports every documented API endpoint, as seen in the [API Documentation](https://swagger.tcpshield.com).

-**Keep in mind this wrapper is still in development.
-Please create issues if you encounter any errors.**

 ## Download

 ### Option 1: Standalone Jar